Dreaming or planning your big California road trip. Then look no further.

 4.)
 San Diego Old-Town

-One of the best Mexican restaurants I’d love to visit is, Oscar’s Mexican Sea-Food!
-Every single person that has been to San Diego seems to rave about this place, so I can’t wait to go and gorge Temecula on all that delicious fresh food – especially the smoked fish, which sound too delicious for words!
-Yum!
+Oh yeah, one of the best Mexican restaurants is called Oscar’s Mexican Sea-Food.
+Every single person that has been to San Diego seems to rave about this place, so I can’t wait to go and gorge Temecula on all that delicious fresh food – especially the smoked fish, which sound too delicious for words.

 6.)
 Route 66

-No trip to California would be complete without a trip upon a portion of the infamous, Route 66!
-Take this historic road west from the ocean and head towards the Arizona and Nevada Border!
-There are many awesome places to eat (and sleep) along the way!
-Just make sure to pack lots of water , as the dry and arid dessert can be unforgiving!
+No trip to California would be complete without a trip upon a portion of the infamous, Route 66.
+Take this historic road west from the ocean and head towards the Arizona and Nevada Border.
+There are many awesome places to eat (and sleep) along the way.

 7.)
 Lake Tahoe, Sierra Nevada

-Ok, forgive me if I’m wrong but I remember spending a good amount of time on a beach at Lake Tahoe and flapping around in the lake – but this is not all you can do there!
-Visit Vikingsholm for an awesome look at a modern day castle, nestled within the hills surrounding Lake Tajoe!
+Ok, forgive me if I’m wrong but I remember spending a good amount of time on a beach at Lake Tahoe and flapping around in the lake – but this is not all you can do there.

 8.)
 Asilomar State Beach, Monterey Peninsula